Client-Side Integration Guide for JavaScript

 - A public key

-You'll have one set of these values for your publisher Integration environment, and a separate set for your production environment.
+You'll have one set of these values for your publisher integration environment, and a separate set for your production environment.

 To configure the SDK, call one of the following methods, with an object containing the public key and Subscription ID that you received during account setup, as well as the user's hashed or unhashed DII (email address or phone number):